LafeLabs/heilmeier/README.md

  - How does this project replicate itself?
  - What skills are needed for this project?
  - How does this work fit into existing institutions, groups and people?
+ - What problems do you need other people to solve in order to help with this project?
+ - How can this project help other people do their research?